br3aded/decentralised-pokemon-cards/README.md

 ## Future improvements

 We originally developed the ability to store metadata using IPFS (Pinata) but ran out of time displaying it correclty in the front-end.
 This would be our main future improvement.

+Additional attributed could be added to the Pokemon Cards e.g. HP , Attacks , Is it a shiny? allowing for more variety within the NFTs

+Unqiue card art could be added using AI generation e.g. water type Charizard.
+This would motivate users to collect many types of the same card.

+Extra functions for Auctions were developed in the trade contract, canceling auctions and bids, but not implemented in the frontend.
+These could be added in the future.

+Funcationality for allowing not owner users to mint there own cards through a curreny system.

 ## License